stronnag/mwptools/README.md

 ## Overview

-mwptools provides a mission planner, real time flight logger and log replay / blackbos replay functions for the iNav flight controller.
+mwptools provides a mission planner, real time flight logger and log replay / blackbox replay functions for the iNav FC firmware.

 In addition, mwptools provides a small suite of tools to manage a MultiWii NAV flight controller and other CleanFlight based FCs.
 The